PierreSenellart/provsql/doc/provsql.md

 ## Testing your installation

-You can test your installation by running `make installcheck` as the PostgreSQL administrator user.
+You can test your installation by running `make installcheck` as a PostgreSQL administrator user (if you do not want to run this as the default administrator user, you can make yourself a PostgreSQL administrator with ``ALTER USER your_login WITH SUPERUSER``).

 ## Using ProvSQL